Nic Potter: Biography

 In 1977, after Hugh Banton and David Jackson had left Van der Graaf Generator, Potter was asked to re-join.
-He plays on both The Quiet Zone/The Pleasure Dome (1977) and the double live-album Vital (1978).
+He plays on both The Quiet Zone/The Pleasure Dome (1977) and the double live album Vital (1978).
 However, he was still uncomfortable with the dynamic of the band as he had been previously, stating "sometimes it felt like a cloud coming down – a very ominous feeling."
-He was particularly concerned at a gig in Annecy, France where he claimed someone was trying to perform an exorcism of the band's music while on stage, and had to be helped back to the dressing room, feeling very shaken.
+He was particularly concerned at a gig in Annecy, France where he claimed someone was trying to perform an exorcism of the band's music while onstage, and had to be helped back to the dressing room, feeling very shaken.

-Throughout the 1980s and early 1990s Potter continued to record and tour with Peter Hammill, including being the bassist for the K-Group (from 1981 to 1985), and with the Tigers (in 1980) and Duncan Browne (in 1984).
-In 1983 he started a solo-career, and released a number of albums with mostly electronic music.
-In 1995 Potter produced and played the bass on the posthumous album Songs of Love and War by Duncan Browne.
+Throughout the 1980s and early 1990s Potter continued to record and tour with Hammill, including playing bass for the K-Group (from 1981 to 1985), and with the Tigers (in 1980), and Duncan Browne (in 1984).
+In 1983 he started a solo career, and released a number of albums with mostly electronic music.
+In 1995 Potter produced and played bass on the posthumous album Songs of Love and War by Duncan Browne.
 In 2008 Potter published the live album Live in Italy.

 All Potter's solo albums were published and remastered in 2009.

 During the last two years of his life, Potter suffered from Pick's disease.
 In January 2013, Potter was admitted to University College Hospital suffering from pneumonia.
 He died there in the later hours of 16 January.